dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 ### Represent the client experience

-This principle favors a solution that generates the client data closest to the client.The closer to the client experience that the SLO data is generated.
+SLOs aim to establish a connection between the service provider and the client.
+IT follows that an SLO based on signals closer to a client is more faithful to their experience than one farther away.
+This principle favors a solution that generates the client data closest to the client.
+The closer to the client experience that the SLO data is generated.
 Ideally there would be perfect visiability into all clients.
 Most of the time this is not possible because clients can be outside the organization, or custom.

-Client -> DNS -> LB -> Service

 <p align="center">
   <img src="static/transaction_components.png">